tbrowder/Draw2D-Furniture/README.md

 New features:

+  * improved output file naming

+  * executive program renamed `draw2d` (but the original name is still available)

+Other features:

-  * added ellliptical shapes
+  * elliptical shapes

-  * added short-names to show on images
+  * short-names to show on images

   * `squeeze` option to show image number and dimensions in the upper left corner of the images (automatically selected if short names are used in the input file)